Antartiko: History

+Inhabitants of Zelovo who were master builders and carpenters worked seasonally in the surrounding villages, in Bitola district and the wider region of Western Macedonia, Serbia, Turkey, the Greek islands and Athens.
+Limited arable land and difficult living conditions of the late Ottoman era and early Greek period made some villagers immigrate to Toronto, Canada.
+The Zelovo immigrants in Toronto participated in the early Bulgarian community to build church infrastructure.

 The village was an important staging ground for the French forces, l’Armee d’Orient, during the WWI, and an active combat area, with two French 120 mm artillery pieces stationed at the village.
 Turkish troops were active in the village on 12 December 1912.
 It was the furthest west staging area for the French Army, who then advanced to the West of Lake Prespa as part of the Vardar Offensive.
 The French 175th Combat Infantry passed through the village on 30 August 1917.
 Russian forces stationed nearby were also evacuated from the village to Koritze by American ambulanciers.
 It was during this period that the first automobile reached the village, driven by an American ambulancier through the Pisoderi Pass.
 Due to its strategic importance, French forces improved the infrastructure in the area by laying telegraph lines from Antartiko to Florina, and improving the road from Florina through the Pisoderi pass to better accommodate mechanized vehicles.
 French soldier Jean Saison described the village in October 1916 as follows: “At Zelova we saw them shuttling between the corn fields and the village from morning and until night, climbing hard trails with a huge bale of straw on their heads.
 All pack animals and cattle had been removed by the troops.
 Here, under the eye of a man sitting lazily, cigarette in mouth, young and old fight corn cobs packed with a vengeance.
 Whether the grains are spread over the area or the ears adorn the windows in tightly packed rows, their bright yellow explodes next to dark red peppers and scarlet aprons, that give, under the sun, a wonderful color tableaux.”

+In 1985, "Agios Germanos" a women's cooperative focused on agritourism was founded in the village providing tourists accommodation in traditional houses, meals at its restaurant and environmental and cultural activities to do in and around Antartiko.